jenkinsci/plugin-installation-manager-tool/README.md

 jenkins-plugin-cli --plugin-file /your/path/to/plugins.txt --plugins delivery-pipeline-plugin:1.3.2 deployit-plugin
 ```

+#### CLI Commands

+Plugin Installation manager includes the following subcommands:

+- `install-plugins` - Installs plugins, same as the default behavior
+- `show-updates` - Checks for available updates
+- `preview-update` - Previews update without actually doing the download
+- `version` - Show the version of the Plugin Installation Manager tool
+- `help` - Show help

 #### CLI Options

+The options below currently apply to the root command and all sub-commands except `version` and `help`:

 * `--plugin-file` or `-f`: (optional) Path to the plugins.txt, or plugins.yaml file, which contains a list of plugins to install.
 If this file does not exist, or if the file exists, but does not have a .txt or .yaml/.yml extension, then an error will be thrown.
 * `--plugin-download-directory` or `-d`: (optional) Directory in which to install plugins.
 This configuration can also be made via the PLUGIN_DIR environment variable.
 The directory will be first deleted, then recreated.
 If no directory configuration is provided, the defaults are C:\ProgramData\Jenkins\Reference\Plugins if the detected operating system is Microsoft Windows, or /usr/share/jenkins/ref/plugins otherwise.
 * `--plugins` or `-p`: (optional) List of plugins to install (see plugin format below), separated by a space.